 Partitions allow you to section off a portion of your existing hard drive to use for storage, installation space and more.
 Partitions can be a beneficial part of any operating system when used right and created properly.
-Creating partitions on Windows 7 is straightforward process.
+Creating partitions on Windows 7 is a straightforward process.

-You can create multiple partitions in Windows 7 for any reason, and the process is relatively straight forward and simple.
+You can create multiple partitions in Windows 7 for any reason, and the process is relatively straightforward and simple.
 Our guide will show you how to create a partition from your hard drive.
 From there, you can use it any way you see fit.

 How to create a Windows 7 partition